asozza/stece/README.md

 - [ ] CRJO: Create new job for EC-Earth4
 - [ ] LOBSTER: Load balancing scripts for EC-Earth4
 - [ ] OSPREY: Ocean spin-up accelerator for Earth climatology (MARTINI Project)
+     * reading NEMO outputs and restarts
+     * forecasting procedures
+     * tools for graphics
 - [ ] EPOCHAL: scripts for paleoclimate.
      * tools for the generation of new oifs and nemo grids